ramstorm/midicloro/README.md

 Velocity is scaled to squeeze the whole 0-127 range in between CC values 8-120.
 The velocity setting is mirrored to all other input ports with a number lower than the current port.
 The mirroring can be turned off in the settings by setting *velocityMultiDeviceCtrl* to false.

+**Gameboy users**: To enable random velocity mode, you need to send a CC value of 127 from the Gameboy/Arduinoboy.
+The Arduinoboy sends CC values of maximum 120, and not 127 by default.
+A solution is to use the custom Arduinoboy software described in *Mono mode* - it scales CC values to span the whole range 0-127 (there might also exist a setting in the original Arduinoboy software to scale CC values to reach 127).

 ## Mono mode
 By enabling mono mode for an input port (see *Settings*) only 1 note can play at the same time.
 MIDIcloro sends note-off when notes overlap.
 * Retrig is the default mono mode behavior (note-off first, then note-on).
 * Legato (note-on first, then note-off for the old note) can be enabled by sending *chord mode MIDI CC* value 0-7 when chord mode already is OFF (another value 0-7 toggles back to retrig).
 The *chord mode CC* is used here to spare another CC from being occupied by MIDIcloro.

-### Improved Gameboy and Arduinoboy note stability
-Mono mode together with a custom version of the Arduinoboy software can solve problems with missing notes which you might notice when sending MIDI on multiple channels from the Gameboy.
+**Improved Gameboy and Arduinoboy note stability**: Mono mode together with a custom version of the Arduinoboy software can solve problems with missing notes which you might notice when sending MIDI on multiple channels from the Gameboy.
 * Upload this to your Arduinoboy: https://github.com/ledfyr/ab-midiout-lite
 * Enable mono mode on the MIDIcloro input port connected to the Arduinoboy.
 * Note stability is improved mainly by relieving the Arduino from sending note-off when notes overlap.
 Other modes and LED flashing etc are also stripped away.